stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/ondemand.md

 !!! warning "Some preliminary setup may be required"

-    Before running your first Jupyter Notebook with `IJulia`, you'll need to run the following steps (this only need to be done once):
+    Before running your first Jupyter Notebook with `IJulia`, you'll need to run the following steps (this only needs to be done once):

     ```
     $ ml julia